VIAplanner/via-timetable/packages/docs/course-guide/README.md

         clear() //Clears the search box and results drop down if search is canceled },
     components: {
-        CourseTiles //CourseTile components each as a search result in the drop-down }
+        [CourseTile] //CourseTile components each as a search result in the drop-down }
 }
 ```